Saniya1016/Room-Scheduler/README.md

 The fourth section titled Functionality provides a list of the functionality your application will support.
 For each functionality, you must include a brief description of the functionality and how it will be used in your application.
 For example, if you are creating a recipe application, you might have a functionality for adding a recipe.
 You would then describe how a user would add a recipe to your application.
 You must include at least four different types of functionality.

+Calendar - A company can export a google calendar onto our application, and we would create a schedule from that calendar on our app/ Company can create their own schedule on that app
+Shift manager- Employees can take and drop shifts.
+Whenever an employee drops a shift, an email is sent out to other employees asking for shift swaps
+Room scheduler- Schedules and books meeting rooms/event rooms.
+Rate my employee- Rate fellow employees

 [MIT License](https://opensource.org/licenses/MIT)